enoch-ng/Dota2HelperBot/README.md

 * Implement unimplemented commands
 * Better error messages when a command is used incorrectly
-* Ensure that the bot behaves as expected when invalid token or Steam API key values are used
+* Ensure that the bot behaves as expected when invalid token is used
 * Implement a better way to change server-specific setting features without having to discard existing server-specific settings
 * Twitch streams
 * Fetch and save kill score and net worth difference periodically